-How Our Cryptocurrency Private Investigators find out who is behind Crypto Accounts
+How our Cryptocurrency Private Investigators trace stolen crypto and find out who is behind crypto accounts

 In 2020, consumers lost more than $2.6 billion to cryptocurrency scams, according to a Chainalysis report.
 Ransomware attacks more than quadrupled, and darknet market activity rose despite COVID-19 difficulties.

 Hackers are getting smarter.
-But cryptocurrency investigators are also getting better at tracing activity on blockchains and through sophisticated software, to identify the individual(s) behind specific accounts.
+But cryptocurrency investigators are also getting better at tracing stolen crypto on blockchains and through sophisticated software, to identify the individual(s) behind specific accounts.

-But our cryptocurrency private investigators scrape transactional data on the blockchain through software and analyze it for suspicious activity, such as illicit behavior on the Dark Web, to track stolen funds.
+But our cryptocurrency private investigators scrape transactional data on the blockchain through software and analyse it for suspicious activity, such as illicit behaviour on the Dark Web, to track stolen funds.

 Trace Stolen Crypto through Blockchain and Forensic Tools